jungsoft/frontend-style-guide/README.md

 ## Components Definition

 All components should be definied within a directory.
-The component name should be equal to the directory and also would have some variants according to his type.
+The main component file should be index.tsx.

 ```
 LeadsList/